bjjs20/morse-translator/README.md

 ## ✅ Features

 - Bidirectional Morse code translation
+- Auto-copy the output text to clipboard if Morse code
+- Generate a Morse code that you can listen and / or save as WAV file
 - Smooth random image animation every 5 seconds
 - Lightweight, no internet required